-The maximum number of Common Shares subject to grants of options under the Option Plan at December 31, 2019 was limited to 3,913,500 (or 9.4% of the outstanding Common Shares on that date), of which options exercisable for 1,639,100 Common Shares (or 4.0% of the outstanding Common Shares) had been granted and were outstanding at December 31, 2019.
-At December 31, 2019 under the Option Plan, options which were exercisable for 1,584,900 Common Shares (or 3.8% of the outstanding Common Shares) had been exercised or expired and options exercisable for 54,750 Common Shares were cancelled and returned to the pool of options available to be granted.
-Accordingly, options exercisable for 689,500 Common Shares (or 1.7% of the outstanding Common Shares) were available for granting at that date.
+The maximum number of Common Shares subject to grants of options under the Option Plan at December 31, 2023 was limited to 7,313,500 (or 16.4% of the outstanding Common Shares on that date), of which options exercisable for 2,420,749 Common Shares (or 5.4% of the outstanding Common Shares) had been granted and were outstanding at December 31, 2023.
+At December 31, 2023, under the Option Plan, options which were exercisable for 2,974,011 Common Shares (or 6.7% of the outstanding Common Shares) had been exercised or expired and options exercisable for 135,990 Common Shares were cancelled and returned to the pool of options available to be granted.
+Accordingly, options exercisable for 1,918,740 Common Shares (or 4.3% of the outstanding Common Shares) were available for granting at that date.

 In the event of the death of an optionee while in the employment, or as an officer, of FirstService or a subsidiary prior to the end of the term of the option, the optionee's legal representative may exercise the option for a period of one year following the death of the optionee or the expiry of the term of the option, whichever is earlier.
 In the event that an employee optionee resigns, is removed as an officer or is discharged for "cause" as an employee of FirstService or a subsidiary, the option will in all respects cease and terminate.
-In the event an optionee's employment is otherwise terminated by FirstService or a subsidiary, such optionee may exercise the option for a period of 30 days following the effective date of termination or the expiry of the term of the option, whichever is earlier.
+In the event an optionee's employment is otherwise terminated by FirstService or a subsidiary, such optionee may exercise the option for a period of 30 days following the effective date of termination (subject to extension by the Board) or the expiry of the term of the option, whichever is earlier.
+Notwithstanding the foregoing, if an employee voluntary resigns his or her employment (with no severance or similar amounts payable in connection with such resignation and without a claim for constructive dismissal or resignation for "good reason") and: (a) such employee is at least 53 years of age and has at least 5 years of continuous employment; and (b) the sum of such employee's age and years of continuous employment exceeds 65, then subject to the execution by such an employee who holds a title of Vice President (or the equivalent) or higher of, and continued compliance by such employee with, a binding release, non-solicitation and non-competition agreement, all options held by such employee will continue to vest and expire in accordance with the vesting and expiry schedule originally established.
+Further, if a non-employee director does not stand for re-election, resigns as a director or fails to be reelected as a director, in each case, in circumstances where there is no willful and substantial breach of such director's fiduciary duties or other legal obligations to FirstService, then all options held by such director will continue to vest and expire in accordance with the vesting and expiry schedule originally established.
+In the event that a non-employee director who holds options dies while a director or a former non-employee director who continues to holds options dies prior to the expiry date of the options, all options held by such director or former director on the date of death will vest immediately and will remain exercisable until the earlier of one year following the date of death and the original expiry date of such options.